cloudtrack/amznbin/README.md

-# mxnet-amznbin
+# amznbin

 ## Project Description
-mxnet-amznbin is a deep learning image recognition project using [Amazon Bin Image Dataset](https://aws.amazon.com/public-datasets/amazon-bin-images/).
+amznbin is a deep learning image recognition project using [Amazon Bin Image Dataset](https://aws.amazon.com/public-datasets/amazon-bin-images/).

 We solve two tasks,
 1. Count: Predict the number of items in the image